 Simple right?
 The trick is in understanding your customers so that you pick the right buyer intent keywords to cause a sales or a lead.

-How to create engaging headlines with my buyer intent keywords to increase my conversion rate?
+How to create engaging headlines keywords to increase my conversion rate?

 Think clickbait headlines on Buzzfeed articles.
 Engaging headlines are designed to engage the audience.
 I’ll go into more depth later in the article to why is this important.